gage1145/The-Oaken-Throne/Sessions/Session 50.md

 We camp down for the night.
 Agaron talks about a man he knew, and the battles he won.
 He speaks of [[Thol]] as a man or a friend rather than a prophet.
 At the end of the night, he said things were moving faster than Thol was prepared for, and he was not prepared for forming a church.

 Elias tells him about the other 3 prophets.
 He is especially interested in [[Udar]] who was compassionate, which Thol was not. [[Millergock]] warned of the 4th prophet [[The Lightbringer]].
 # The Dragon
 The next day, a dragon flies across the sky and burns everyone to death.
 We all immediately woke up where we were before the event.
+# Back at the boat
+Elias and Maximus shit their pants and were basically incapacitated.
+Y-lana visits the captain and informs him that the Meers was dead.
+He was happy to hear it.
+Definitely hungover.